BojanSof/blog/_posts/2024-02-20-PythonDeviceDevToolkit.md

 Thankfully, we have Python which is full of libraries for easy implementation of many communication protocols, libraries for numeric and scientific computations, digital signal processing, machine learning and deep learning algorithms.
 The goal of this post is to describe how we can utilize Python to create customized softwares for interfacing devices, real-time visualization of the data coming from the device, collecting such data, but also processing and deriving information from such data, even in real-time.

+We are going to use dev board for [ESP32-S3](https://www.espressif.com/en/products/socs/esp32-s3), multiprotocol SoC which implements Wi-Fi and BLE protocols.
+We will show examples by utilizing Wi-Fi, BLE and USB serial communication to read-out Intertial Measurement Unit ([MPU6050](https://invensense.tdk.com/products/motion-tracking/6-axis/mpu-6050/)) connected to the dev board and apply processing to the data.

+> All the code used in this post can be found on [this](dummy) GitHub repo.
+However, the code for the ESP32 won't be explained, as it is not the main topic of the post.
+{: .prompt-info }

+# Accessing device data

+The first step for developing the software is establishing connection with the device.
+As mentioned previously, there are multiple protocols that the device can utilize to communicate with another device, for example computer or mobile phone.
+This post concentrates on 3 protocols mainly used for communication between the device that we are developing and another device that should utilize the data: USB communication, Bluetooth Low Energy and TCP/IP.
+There are few well-developed Python libraries which allow cross-platform usage of these protocols.

+## USB

+By USB communication it is assumed that the USB controller of the device is configured as Communication Device Class (CDC) and the device communicate in same manner as via UART.
+[PySerial](https://pyserial.readthedocs.io/en/latest/index.html) is Python library that encapsulates the access to the serial port, and works on multiple platforms, including Windows, Linux and MacOS.
+The [short introduction](https://pyserial.readthedocs.io/en/latest/shortintro.html) demonstrates the basic usage of the library.

+## Bluetooth Low Energy

+[Bleak](https://bleak.readthedocs.io/en/latest/) is probably the best cross-platform BLE Python library.
+The [usage](https://bleak.readthedocs.io/en/latest/usage.html) page of the docs demonstrates the basic usage of the library.
+As the library utilizes [asynchronous I/O](https://docs.python.org/3/library/asyncio.html), it may be a bit difficult for novice developers to incorporate it in their projects.

+## TCP/IP

+For TCP/IP communication, Python already provides [socket](https://docs.python.org/3/library/socket.html) library.